-- The Master is a frequent subject of this, with the production team sometimes going so far as to conceal his presence in a story by using his current alias as the character name and turning his actor's name into an anagram.
+- The Master is a frequent subject of this, appearing halfway through to turn out to be The Man Behind the Man on one alien scheme after another.
+During Anthony Ainley's tenure the production team sometimes went so far as to conceal his presence in a story by using his current alias as the character name and turning his actor's name into an anagram.

-- Power Rangers Megaforce gives us the appearance of the Gosei Sentai Dairanger costumes outside of Kibaranger (who was our White Ranger), along with the assumption that the costumes of the series from Himitsu Sentai Goranger to Chojin Sentai Jetman are just alien powers that weren't brought to Earth.
+- Power Rangers Megaforce has the appearance of the Gosei Sentai Dairanger costumes outside of Kibaranger (who was our White Ranger), along with the assumption that the costumes of the series from Himitsu Sentai Goranger to Choujin Sentai Jetman are just alien powers that weren't brought to Earth.

 - Large-scale tours and festivals are bound to have this.
 Obviously everyone will know the headlining act, but when an unsigned band makes the line-up, people tend to scratch their heads (especially if they play the main-stage).
 For instance, Download Fest 2011, main stage with the likes of Def Leppard, System of a Down, Linkin Park and...
 The Pretty Reckless?

 - Mass-artist compilations fall into this from time to time.